6 Best Unilateral Back Exercises to Build Muscle

 BeginnerDevelop StrengthTraps and Biceps

-The seated cable rowing is a great exercise to tone your upper body and back muscles.
+The seated cable rowing is a great exercise to hammer the entire back muscles, including lats, traps, and rhomboids.3 Lehman GJ, Buchan DD, Lundy A, Myers N, Nalborczyk A. Variations in muscle activation levels during traditional latissimus dorsi weight training exercises: An experimental study.
+Dyn Med.
+2004 Jun 30;3(1):4. doi: 10.1186/1476-5918-3-4.
+PMID: 15228624; PMCID: PMC449729.
 You can do this exercise by using both arms or a single arm.
 Both are excellent for developing a muscular back, but if you want to focus on one side of your back muscles at a time and improve muscle appearance, consider doing one-arm seated cable rowing.

-The single arm seated cable rowing is one of the best unilateral back exercises you can do to target your lats and trapezius (trap) and help build a defined back.
+The 1-arm seated cable rowing is one of the best unilateral back exercises you can do to target your lats and trapezius (trap) and help build a defined back.

 To perform the single-arm cable row, you’ll need to use a D-handle.
 A D-handle provides a better grip and allows you to pull the weight effectively.